awhit012/JS-inheritence/README.md

 ## Objective:

 By the end of the lesson, students will be able to...
-- Demonstrate a use case that explains prototypal inheritance
+- Understand how inheritence works in JavaScript
-- Demonstrate what kind of flexibility prototypal inheritance gives programmers
+- Create a functioning example of inheritance in JavaScript

 ## Opening: